 We'll say right now that choosing between Netflix and Amazon Prime Instant Video is not an easy task.
 It will likely boil down to two things though: price and preference.

 For preference, you need to take into account what type of movies and shows you most like and compare the output of each - specifically the original and exclusive content.
-Top Gear fans, for example, will no doubt want to subscribe to Amazon's service when Jeremy Clarkson and his stooges launch their new show on Prime Instant Video in the new year.
+Top Gear fans, for example, will no doubt want to subscribe to Amazon's service for The Grand Tour, in order to watch the new exploits of Jeremy Clarkson and his stooges.

 Marvel comics fans would rather choose Netflix, as that has a content partnership with Marvel Studios.